 Ask Around Your Social Community

-One of the most interesting ways I’ve seen young people finding their first jobs in 2019 is through both their friends and social media.
-From finding out how your friends got their first jobs to reach out on Facebook in local community groups for vacancies, your social circle can be a great way to get more information.
+One of the most interesting ways I’ve seen young people find their first jobs in 2019 is through both their friends and social media.
+From finding out how your friends got their first jobs to reaching out on Facebook in local community groups for vacancies, your social circle can be a great way to get more information.

 There are so many benefits to starting work at a young age, and for some of you, it’s a necessary step to support yourself.
 If these tips have helped anyone, or you want me to look over any CV’s or cover letters, please just let me know and I’ll always be happy to help!